mariomac/gostream/README.md

 We will work on overcome them as long as new features are added to the Go type parameters specification.

-* You can use the `Map` as method as long as the output element has the same type of the input.
+* You can use `Map` and `FlatMap` as method as long as the output element has the same type of the input.
-  If you need to Map to a different type, you need to use the `stream.Map` function.
+  If you need to map to a different type, you need to use `stream.Map` or `stream.FlatMap` as functions.
 * There is no `Distinct` method.
 There is only a `stream.Distinct` function.
 * There is no `ToMap` method.
 There is only a `stream.ToMap` function.